BoFEP & OTHER AWARDS

 Acadia Centre for Estuarine Research, Acadia University

-This award recognizes Graham's long-standing leadership of the Bay of Fundy Ecosystem Partnership, both as a founding member and its first Chair, a position he has served in with distinction, dedication and ability during the first years of BoFEP's existence.
+This special award recognizes Graham's long-standing leadership of the Bay of Fundy Ecosystem Partnership, both as a founding member and its first Chair, a position he has served in with distinction, dedication and ability during much of the first decade of BoFEP's existence.

 BoFEP encourages and recognizes exceptional achievements by University students in research pertaining to the Bay of Fundy by awarding prizes for the best student papers and posters presented at its Bay of Fundy Science Workshops.
 First and second place awards are presented in each category.
 Panels of judges carefully review all eligible oral paper presentations and poster displays before rendering their decisions.
 The prizes consist of a modest cash award, a suitable book, a certificate and a letter of commendation for the students portfolio.